-'The pleasure is mine.
-I am Sebastian Belanger from London, and am I to assume, you are Thomas Ainsworth the third?'
+'I am Sebastian Belanger from London and the pleasure is mine.
+Am I to assume you are Thomas Ainsworth the third?'
 I enquired.

 'Degrees of hysteria you say, Sir Ainsworth?
 What exactly do you mean by that inusitate declaration?'
 I asked deliberately.

-'Yes Sir Ainsworth', I replied.
+'Yes Sir Ainsworth!"

 'Let us enter the main hall, where we could discuss this matter in privacy.
 I shudder to the thought of us being overheard by them', he told me, before we sat down in a pair of chairs, around an ebony oak table.

 'What do you mean Sir Ainsworth?'
-I enquired.